-‘Alien’ Mummy Study Was Unethical And Flawed According To Experts
+‘Alien’ Mummy Study Was Unethical And Flawed, According To Experts

 “Given the fact that the mummified fetus was clearly human, the geneticists did not need to do further testing, but more problematic than that was, once they did test and find it was human, they didn’t immediately stop and question the forensic or archaeological ethics.
 Whether the fetus mummy was ancient or more recent, Chile requires permits for this sort of testing.
 We believe that these geneticists should have involved a specialist in developmental skeletal biology from the beginning as they would not have made rookie mistakes.”

-“… we also want to use this as a cautionary tale going forward—genetics experts need to be informed about ancient and modern laws and ethics surrounding testing.”
+Kilgrove concluded,”We also want to use this as a cautionary tale going forward — genetics experts need to be informed about ancient and modern laws and ethics surrounding testing.”

 The Nolan study is being held up as a cautionary tale to inexperienced and overzealous researchers, showing that there is a proper methodology to follow when conducting any study, specifically ones that involve human remains.
-Furthermore, it was pointed out that in their zeal to make a groundbreaking discovery, ignoring proper methodology led them to cross ethical boundaries, and potentially even violate international law as there are no filings as to how Atma was removed from Peru.
+Furthermore, it was pointed out that in their zeal to make a groundbreaking discovery, ignoring proper methodology led them to cross ethical boundaries, and potentially even violate international law, as there are no filings as to how Atma was removed from Peru.
 A call to repatriate the remains of Atma has been made, as well as for some humanity in what has been cited as an over-sensationalized proceeding.

 Neither Nolan or any of his team members responded to queries requesting their opinion of the follow-up study to theirs.
 The Chilean government is still involved insofar as they have questions regarding the providence of Atma, in relation to the Chilean National Monuments Council complaints lodged over the remains.
-Stanford University, where the Nolan study was conducted, had no comment other than that the university had no part in the mummified skeleton being removed from its point of origin.
+Stanford University, where the Nolan study was conducted, had no comment, other than that the university had no part in the mummified skeleton being removed from its point of origin.